Bao Bao

-Bao Bao (宝宝 (Bǎobǎo), meaning "treasure"; colloquially meaning "baby") is a female giant panda cub who was born at the National Zoo in Washington D.C.
+Bao Bao (宝宝 (Bǎobǎo), meaning "treasure"; colloquially meaning "baby") is a female giant panda bear who was born at the National Zoo in Washington, D.C.
 She lived at the Zoo for four years until February 2017.
 She is currently located at the China Conservation and Research Center for the Giant Panda in Sichuan Province.
 She is the sister of Tai Shan, Bei Bei and Xiao Qi Ji.

 Life

-Bao Bao was born on August 23, 2013, at 5:30 PM, together with a twin that was stillborn the day after she was born, at the National Zoo in Washington D.C.
+Bao Bao was born on August 23, 2013, at 5:30 pm, together with a twin that was stillborn the day after she was born, at the National Zoo in Washington D.C.
 The cub of Mei Xiang and Tian Tian, Bao Bao is a result of artificial insemination of Mei Xiang on March 23, 2013.

-Giant pandas are listed as a vulnerable species, and are protected in part by conservation efforts at reservations and in zoos such as the Smithsonian National Zoo in Washington D.C.
+Giant pandas are listed as a vulnerable species, and are protected in part by conservation efforts at reservations and in zoos such as the Smithsonian National Zoo in Washington, D.C.
 Bao Bao is one of only several hundred giant pandas alive today in captivity, among fewer than 2,000 giant pandas in the world, the first surviving panda cub born at the National Zoo since Tai Shan in 2005.

 In 2013, there were an unusually high number of giant panda cub births in zoos around the world.
 In addition to Bao Bao, other giant panda cubs were born in 2013 include: Yuan Zai in Taiwan, twin cubs Mei Lun and Mei Huan at Zoo Atlanta, Fu Bao at Zoo Vienna and Xing Bao at Zoo Madrid.